auroramaurizio/SurfR/README.md

 A comprehensive vignette provides an introduction to the **SurfR** package.
 Examples and use-cases are covered for each function.
+Additional RMD notebooks containing the use cases code described in the manuscript are available on GitHub: https://github.com/auroramaurizio/SurfR_UseCases.

 ## Documentation